glaucia86/api-rest-ts-aks/README.md

 ## ❓ Questions?
 Comments?

 If you have any questions about the code developed, feel free to open an **[ISSUE HERE](https://github.com/glaucia86/api-rest-ts-aks/issues)**.
-We'll get back to you
+We'll get back to you soon!